arjun-krishna/arjun-krishna.github.io/_pages/about.md

   - /about.html
 ---

 I'm an MS-CS student at Georgia Tech specializing in Computational Perception and Robotics.
-I am interested in applying reinforcement learning to learn effective controllers on complex robotic tasks.
+I am interested in the paradigm of learning from demonstrations and reinforcement learning for acquiring in motor skills to achieve complex robotic tasks.